hhvm/packaging/DEBUGGING.md

 Login Succeeded
 ```

+You can also run `aws ecr get-login` on a computer with AWS access tokens, then
+run the produced `docker login` command on another computer - for example, an
+EC2 instance you're using for debugging.

 ## Starting a container (instance) from an image

 First, check the memory limits in your Docker configuration; the default is